 My Black Hills Country (Robin Hood in Sherwood: The Adventure of Robin Hood at Black Hills Playhouse)

 Alex was born in Indiana to English parents, so his English accent is the real deal!
-He has been dancing and singing through life, from Indiana to England, to Singapore and Texas, and recently graduated from Webster Conservatory of Theatre Arts in St. Louis with a BFA in Musical Theatre.
+He has been dancing and singing through life, from Indiana to England, to Singapore and Texas, and recently graduated from the Sargent Conservatory of Theatre Arts in St. Louis with a BFA in Musical Theatre.

 Alex is never happier than when he is dancing, singing, writing songs, playing guitar, and taking people on wonderous journeys with him through the arts, on stage and screen.
 He is proud to have played two of the most iconic characters in British history, Robin Hood and Sherlock Holmes, and was also nominated for Best Actor at the Tommy Tune Awards in Houston for his portrayal of Jean Valjean in Les Miserables.
 Alex has also been recognized for his talents, receiving the Beacons of Hope Award in London for his song "Turning Grey Skies To Blue", to raise money and awareness for the Lymphoma Association.